MattKimmmm/File-System/Lab5/Lab5/ReadMe.txt

 TEST for rm:

+	//use ls command to check current files
 	Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
 	$ ls
 	file.txt            file2.txt
 	file3.txt           image1.img
 	image2.img          image3.img

+	//remove file.txt using rm command
 	Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
 	$ rm file.txt

-	Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
+	//check the directory again, file.txt is successfully removed Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
 	$ ls
 	file2.txt           file3.txt